nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 movement activity and diffusiveness progressively declined over extended mate search.
 Our data-based simulations qualitatively confirmed that the reduced movement diffusiveness decreased the searching efficiency.
-Also, termites with prolonged search periods had lower colony foundation success and fewer offspring.
+Also, prolonged search periods reduced colony foundation success and the number of offspring.
 Thus, mate search imposes doubled costs on termites.
 Finally, we found that termites with an extended mate search reduced the selectivity of mating partners, where males immediately paired with any encountering females.
 Thus, termites dramatically